Ardakilic/backmeup/README.md

 * The script dumps all of your MySQL databases individually.
 * The script backs up all of your Web files (e.g: root of all of your virtual hosts).
 * The script compresses your web-root and databases to a single archive.
-* The script uploads the compressed archive into a folder in your Dropbox or Amazon S3 account.
+* The script uploads the compressed archive into a folder in your Dropbox account or Amazon S3 bucket.
-* If the provider is Dropbox, The script makes sure that you always have the newest Dropbox-uploader script.
+* If the `method` is set to `dropbox`, The script makes sure that you always have the newest Dropbox-uploader script.
 * After the upload, the script cleans the temporary files (dumps, the archive itself).

 You may easily add this script to your crontab, and just forget about it :smile: